Maha Thiha Thura: Invasion

+The painting depicts the meeting of Maha Thiha Thura (right) and his army to Chao Phraya Chakri (Thongduang, later King Buddha Yodfa Chulalok or Rama I of Rattanakosin Kingdom), a Siamese general (left) during the siege of Phitsanulok in December 1775.

 A combined force of 35,000 was eventually raised for the Siamese theater.
 Maha Thiha Thura's main army invaded by the southern route from Martaban, and Ne Myo Thihapate's army from Chiang Saen in northern Lan Na, (which was still under Burmese control).
 From the start, the invasion was fraught with multiple issues.
 First, the invasion force of 35000 was too small to be effective whereas the 1765 invasion force consisted of at least 50,000 troops.
 More importantly, the Burmese command was in disarray.
 With the king on his deathbed, insubordination became increasingly rampant.
 Indeed, the second-in-command of the southern army, Zeya Kyaw, disagreed with Maha Thiha Thura on the invasion route, withdrew with his troops, leaving Maha Thiha Thura with a portion of the troops.
 (This kind of insubordination would have been unimaginable only a couple of years back when the king was in full control.
 Amazingly, Zeya Kyaw was never punished after the war.)

 Even with a full-strength invasion force, an invasion of Siam was never easy for the Burmese.
 Without a full strength army, the effort appeared doomed from the start.
 Nonetheless, Maha Thiha Thura still obeyed the orders, and marched on.
 He somehow fought his way through tough Siamese defenses led by king Taksin and his deputy Chakri, and managed to occupy Phitsanulok and Sukhothai provinces in northern Siam (present-day central Thailand).
 From there he tried to fight his way down south the new Siamese capital of Bangkok but could not break the Siamese defenses.
 In one battle, the Burmese general was thoroughly impressed by the fierce resistance put up by Chakri's forces.
 Although he eventually won that particular battle, Maha Thiha Thura sent a message to Chakri to come and receive his congratulations in an hour of truce.
 Trusting him, the Siamese general appeared.
 Maha Thiha Thura offered his congratulations, remarking:

 "You have bearing of a king.
 Perhaps you will be king one day".

 By June, at the start of the rainy season, the war was in a stalemate, and prospects of another conquest of Siam looked bleak.
 When Hsinbyushin finally died on June 10, Maha Thiha Thura decided to call off the invasion.
 He wanted to ensure that his son-in-law and heir-apparent Singu succeed the throne.
 The withdrawal's long-term impact was that the Burmese would lose most of the old Lan Na Kingdom, which had been under Burmese suzerainty since 1558.
 The Burmese still retained Chiang Saen, a region in northern Lan Na but they would lose that in Bodawpaya's disastrous invasion of Siam (1785–1786).